robertmkjeffrey/clarity/README.md

 > If this tweet came from my favourite user, do I need to be notified immediately?

+Some notes:
-Tweets should only be marked if there is a time-critical component of it.
+* Tweets should only be marked if there is a time-critical component of it.
+Don't mark new items being posted to a site (such as a new book, or t-shirts) unless there's a heavily limited stock of them!
+* Raffles will show up anyways if they're good, and usually last for long enough to spread.
+Label them false!